-If we are unable to obtain funding, we will be forced to delay, reduce or eliminate some or all of our research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect our business prospects, or we may be unable to continue operations.
+If we are unable to obtain additional funding, we will be forced to delay, reduce or eliminate our research and development efforts, product portfolio expansion or commercialization efforts, which could adversely affect our business prospects, or we may be unable to continue operations.
 Although we continue to pursue these plans, there is no assurance that we will be successful in obtaining sufficient funding on terms acceptable to us to fund continuing operations, if at all.

-We believe that our existing cash and cash equivalents of \$104.7 million as of June 30, 2022, together with anticipated income under an executed sublease for a portion of one of our office and lab facilities, will fund our operations into the first quarter of 2024.
+We believe that our existing cash and cash equivalents of \$85.3 million as of September 30, 2022, together with anticipated cash inflows from executed subleases for one of the Company's office and lab facilities, will fund our operations into the second quarter of 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and Capital Resources."
-As described above, Takeda is conducting a review of the TAK-524 program and, as a result, we have removed the associated near-term milestones from our cash runway analysis until Takeda has completed this review.